cstjean/NBTesting.jl/README.md

 [![codecov.io](http://codecov.io/github/cstjean/NBTesting.jl/coverage.svg?branch=master)](http://codecov.io/github/cstjean/NBTesting.jl?branch=master)

-NBTesting is a simple testing utility for [IJulia](https://github.com/JuliaLang/IJulia.jl).
-It makes it convenient to write tests in your notebooks, alonside other plots and computations.
+NBTesting is a simple utility for [IJulia](https://github.com/JuliaLang/IJulia.jl) that makes it convenient to write tests in your notebooks, alongside other plots and computations.
 How it works:

 1. [Add tests to your notebook](test/Water_Analysis.ipynb) using `Base.Test`, or your favorite testing framework.